Clover27/ancient-Chinese-poem-generator/README.md

 # Ancient-Chinese-Poem-Generator
 This generator generates Chinese poem automatically when given the first sentence or the initial characters.
+Basically, it's a rule based sequence to character model.
-Two LSTMs are stacked together and trained as a generative model.
+2 or 3 LSTMs are stacked together and trained as a generative model.
+To make poem more human-written alike, tone pattern rule is also added.

 This is a group project for CSCI 544, Applied Natural Language Processing.